abingdonpta/abingdonpta/content/about/roles.md

 - **Location**: School
 - **Time of day**: Immediately after school day, one day per week
 - **Months**: Year-round

+### 🧧 Cardinal Chinese Club

+The Cardinal Chinese Club teaches students about Chinese language and culture.
+Students learn conversational phrases, how to write characters, songs, Lunar New Year traditions, and more.

+- **Location**: School
+- **Time of day**: Immediately after school day, one day per week
+- **Months**: Flexible

 ### 🧠 Odyssey of the Mind